literedmore/litered/doc/README.md

 Unpack the files into a directory and run:

-- `bin/litered-qt` (GUI) or
+- `bin/literedmore-qt` (GUI) or
 - `bin/literedmored` (headless)

 ### Windows

-Unpack the files into a directory, and then run litered-qt.exe.
+Unpack the files into a directory, and then run literedmore-qt.exe.

 ### OS X